Andrei0872/my-dev-notes/notebooks/ngrx.md

     This happens because you'd usually run more **complex logic** inside the **projection function**, whereas a selector should only return a property's value(a piece of the state), which is not an expensive operation.

-    A high-level overview of what's going on behind the scenes would be this:
-    *

-    TODO: explain the flow

 These features are brought together with the `createSelectorFactory`:

 ```ts